astropy/astropy/docs/units/equivalencies.rst

 Angles as Dimensionless Units
 -----------------------------

 Angles are treated as a physically distinct type, which usually helps to avoid mistakes.
-For units such as rotational energy, however, it is not very handy.
+However, this is not very handy when working with units related to rotational energy or the small angle approximation.
 (Indeed, this double-sidedness underlies why radian went from `supplementary to derived unit <http://www.bipm.org/en/CGPM/db/20/8/>`__.)
 The function :func:`~astropy.units.equivalencies.dimensionless_angles`
 provides the required equivalency list that helps convert between